Cogito2012/GLBS/README.md

 You can also access these toolkits in [Google Drive](https://drive.google.com/drive/folders/1JvXwo2s0BhV9_NMptre4UwY0Rc7Rrz3E) or [Baidu Netdisk](https://pan.baidu.com/s/1kVioSf1)

 ### Data Preparation
-We implement our proposed GLBS on two representative hyperspectral image dataset, i.e. Indian Pines, Botswana.
+We implement our proposed GLBS on two representative hyperspectral image datasets, i.e. Indian Pines, Botswana.
 You can access them and other datasets with MATLAB data format in [GIC Group](http://www.ehu.eus/ccwintco/index.php?title=Hyperspectral_Remote_Sensing_Scenes).

 In order to run the training and test codes, we have provided code script to generate stardard training and test sets.
 Just clone this repo and switch MATLAB working directory to data folder in GLBS master (`<ProjectRoot>/data/`), then run the script `script_generate_clsdata.m` after modifying some configurations.